Add Character to Your Cabinets

 Step Two – Preparing the Table Runner

 With this particular table runner, I cut with a utility knife.
-I then had to superglue the threads so they don’t unravel on the pieces of bamboo sticks.
+I then had to super glue the threads so they don’t unravel on the pieces of bamboo sticks.

 After the superglue dries, I make sure the piece fits into place.